Menu Close

 Eating well in Zagreb

-16 pieces Michelin recommended restaurants in Zagreb.
+16 pieces recommended Michelin restaurants in Zagreb.
 One of them "Zinfandel's restaurant" at Ul.
 Antuna Mihanovića 1 in Zagreb has 2 Michelin stars.

 cable car in Zagreb